oroinc/platform/src/Oro/Component/Action/Resources/doc/actions.md

  - attribute - attribute that will contain the created entity instance;
  - flush - (optional) when flush in DB should be performed.
            Immediately after entity creation if ``true`` or later if ``false`` (default value: false);
+           _Note: This option might significantly slow down an application, so it should be set to "true" only if entity really must be flushed to DB during this action_;
  - data - (optional) array of data that should be set to entity.

 **Configuration Example**